benedict-96/Cemracs2023/paper/src/transformer.md

 ```@raw latex
 \begin{figure}[h]
 \includegraphics[width = .25\textwidth]{tikz/transformer.png}
 \caption{Sketch of the transformer architecture.
 It is a composition of an attention layer and a feedforward neural network.
-The first \textit{add connection} is drawn in light green to emphasize that this can be left out.}
+The first \textit{add connection} is drawn in light green to emphasize that this can be left out.
+The Integer ``L'' indicates how often a \textit{transformer unit} (i.e. what is enclosed within the big black borders) is repeated.}
 \label{fig:TransformerArchitecture}
 \end{figure}
 ```